micklynch/dotfiles/README.md

 # Mick's Dot Files
-This is a private repo to hold my dotfiles for Manjaro.
+This is a private repo to hold my dotfiles.

 Files are for:
  * bashrc (using oh-my-bash)
  * nvim (with associated plugins)
  * Midnight Commander
+ * tmux

 Configuration guide to-be-written.